Luigi's Mansion: Gameplay

-Using the Game Boy Horror, players can access a map of the mansion, seeing which rooms they have visited, what doors are open, and which remain locked.
+Using the Game Boy Horror's mobile phone-like functionality, players can access a map of the mansion, seeing which rooms they have visited, what doors are open, and which remain locked.
 When Luigi finds a key during his explorations, the Game Boy Horror automatically indicates which door it unlocks.
 In addition to a map function, the device allows the player to examine objects (including the hearts of portrait ghosts, revealing clues about how to capture them), read profiles of captured portrait ghosts, and keep track of any treasure that Luigi has found.
 Rooms will usually have treasure hidden within, which can be either coins, bills, gold bars, pearls, or gems.
 The treasures are typically hidden inside objects as well as chests that appear when rooms are cleared, though they can also be found from vacuuming ghosts.
 Luigi can gather these treasures by walking into them or vacuuming them; if a ghost harms Luigi, he will drop a few coins that he will need to recover before they disappear.
-After Luigi encounters a group of Boos hiding in the mansion, the GB Horror can be used to find each one hiding in a room through a beeper sound and a flashing yellow light on the device, which turns red when Luigi is close to one.
+After Luigi encounters a group of Boos hiding in the mansion, the Game Boy Horror can be used to find each one hiding in a room through a beeper sound and a flashing yellow light on the device, which turns red when Luigi is close to one.
 Boos can only be located in cleared rooms.
 Boos are trickier to catch, as they can plant decoys and traps within objects they can hide in that can fool the GB Horror and will escape into other rooms if they can.

 Once an area is completed, all portrait ghosts are restored to their paintings by E. Gadd, which the player can view in his laboratory's gallery, at which point a result screen reveals the portrait ghosts Luigi has captured, along with the total amount of treasure he recovered for that stage.
 Once the final boss is defeated, the player is given a rank (A to H) after the end credits based on the amount of treasure Luigi has found.
 Completing the game once unlocks a second mode called the "Hidden Mansion", which features a stronger Poltergust and stronger ghosts.
 In the European and Australian version of this mode, the mansion appears as a mirrored reflection of the previous version, bosses are more difficult, ghosts and Portrait Ghosts are trickier to capture, and more ghosts appear in some of the rooms.
 Most of these Hidden Mansion differences were later added to the Nintendo 3DS remake of the game in all versions, although the stronger Poltergust and mirrored mansion were removed.